-- Add a layer of gravel mulch to help keep the roots cool and reflect heat back to the plants along with suppressing weeds.
+- Add a layer of gravel mulch to suppress weeds, keep roots cool and transfer heat back to the plants.

 How to grow

-- Most succulents require little to no regular maintenance, other than maybe the removal of old leaves and flower spikes to keep the plant looking attractive.
+- Most succulents require little to no regular maintenance.
+Remove old leaves and flower spikes to keep the plant looking attractive.

-- Some succulents such as agaves die after flowering.
-These should be removed allowing young pups (new plants that emerge around the base of the mother plant) to take their place.
+- Some succulents, such as agaves, die after flowering.
+The dead plants should be removed, allowing young pups (new plants that emerge around the base of the mother plant) to take their place.

 - Rosette-forming succulents, including many echeverias and some aloes, can be divided.